Game of Pawns: Reception

 Adam Taylor of The Washington Post described it as "strikingly cheesy, obviously low-budget".
 Emily Rauhala of Time described it as "a bit of a stinker" that "comes off as cross between a public service announcement and a parody."
 Rauhala concluded that since the film had a "stereotypical view of China" it meant that "the people behind it, like Shriver, seem well-intentioned but unforgivably naive."
+Jason Koebler of Vice referred to it as being "very bad".

 The administration of East China Normal University, where Shriver studied abroad, criticized the inclusion of the institution in the film due to potential negative publicity; the film does not mention the institution Shriver matriculated from, Grand Valley State University.

 The FBI wanted universities to use the film in pre-departure orientations for study abroad programs, but the universities chose not to do so because they felt espionage was not a likely concern or because there was too much melodrama in the film.

 Peimin Ni (倪培民 (Ní Péimín)) and Geling Shang (商戈令 (Shāng Gēlìng)), professors at Grand Valley State involved in the university's China study abroad program, disliked how the film showed Shriver as being still a student when he was first contacted by the MSS.
 They mention Shriver in orientation sessions but do not show the film.